gradle/gradle/design-docs/duplicate-entries-in-archives.md

 # Implementation plan

-## Story: User declares strategy for dealing with duplicates
+## Story: User declares strategy for dealing with duplicates in archives and copy output

 This story introduces the concept of a strategy for duplicate files.